instancio/instancio/website/docs/user-guide.md

 When tests are run without the extension, the same `Random` instance is used across all test classes and methods.
 Therefore, generated data is affected by the order in which test methods are run.

-Let's assume the configured seed in the properties file produces the following output if `test1` is run first:
+Let's assume the global seed produces the following output if `test1` is run first:

 ```java linenums="1"
 class ExampleTest {